PSLCL/testing-framework/portal/README.md

 The dtfexec command line tool is included as part of the [testing-framework platform](../platform/README.md).

 ## Running the server
 Windows does not fully support npm scripts, and so the process to launch a development server differs on Windows and Linux.
+For both linux and Windows change directory to `testing-framework/portal`.

-### Windows
+### Windows Development
 There are two programs that must be run:

 `$ npm run watch`

 `$ nodemon app`

-### Linux
+### Linux Development
 A single program will both run and watch for changes.

 `$ npm run`